M4 carbine: Accessories

-Like all the variants of the M16, the M4 and the M4A1 can be fitted with many accessories, such as slings night-vision devices, flash suppressors, suppressors, laser sights, telescopic sights, bipods, either M203 or M320 grenade launcher, M26 MASS shotgun, forward hand grips, a detachable rail-mounted carrying handle, and anything else compatible with a MIL-STD-1913 picatinny rail.
+Like all the variants of the M16, the M4 and the M4A1 can be fitted with many accessories, such as slings, night-vision devices, flash suppressors, suppressors, laser sights, telescopic sights, bipods, M9 bayonet, either M203 or M320 grenade launcher, M26-MASS shotgun, forward hand grips, a detachable rail-mounted carrying handle, or anything else compatible with a MIL-STD-1913 picatinny rail.

-Other common accessories include the AN/PEQ-2, AN/PEQ-15 multi-mode laser, AN/PEQ-16 Mini Integrated Pointing Illumination Module (MIPIM), M68 CCO, Trijicon TA01 and TA31 Advanced Combat Optical Gunsights (ACOG), EOTech 550 series holographic sights, and Aimpoint M68 Close Combat Optic.
+Other common accessories include the AN/PEQ-2, AN/PEQ-15 multi-mode laser, AN/PEQ-16 Mini Integrated Pointing Illumination Module (MIPIM), Trijicon TA01 and TA31 Advanced Combat Optical Gunsights (ACOG), EOTech 550 series holographic sights, and Aimpoint M68 Close Combat Optic.
 Visible and infrared lights of various manufacturers are commonly attached using various mounting methods.
 As with all versions of the M16, the M4 accepts a blank-firing attachment (BFA) for training purposes.

 The M4 and the M4A1 feed from 30-round STANAG magazines.
-Other types of magazines with different capacities such as the 100 rounds Beta C-Mag are also available.
+Other types of STANAG compatible magazines with different capacities may also be used.
 In January 2017, a USMC unit deployed with suppressors mounted to every infantry M4 service weapon.
 Exercises showed that having all weapons suppressed improved squad communication and surprise during engagements; disadvantages included additional heat and weight, increased maintenance, and the greater cost of equipping so many troops with the attachment.
 In July 2020, the Marine Corps announced it would be ordering suppressors for use by all M4 carbines used by close combat units.
 The Marines began to roll out suppressors for all M4/M4A1 carbines in infantry, reconnaissance and special operations units in December 2020.